 SEMI FINALS: 10 Candidates will get a Skype interview.

-FINALS: One Finalist will be invited all-expenses-paid to Luang Prabang to come and meet the current owners.
+FINALS: One Candidate will be invited all-expenses-paid to Luang Prabang to come and meet the current owners.

 One finalist will be invited for each round.

 Part of a docu-reality project, all the finalists invited to Laos will have to participate in a series of challenges and activities in front of a panel of judges.
 These will be filmed.

 In 2001, in the midst of a trip around the world, I came through Luang Prabang which was originally supposed to be a 2-day stay.
 What took place in the days following my arrival changed the course of my destiny and Luang Prabang, Laos became an important part of my life.